 The Leadbeater's possum has thick, soft fur which is grey to greyish-brown on its upper body and beige on its under-body.
 It has beige hairless paws with sharp claws.
 The Leadbeater's possum has large brown eyes, prominent ears and a triangular jaw-line with a cute pink nose.
 Two of the other distinguishing characteristics is the beige patches under its eyes and dark stripe running down the top of its body.
 It is about 30cm long including its long bushy tail which is about half its body length.
 It weighs about 140gm.
 It is similar in appearance to the sugar glider possum.

-Gymnobelideus leadbeateri means naked dart.
+The Leadbeater's possum's scientific Name is Gymnobelideus leadbeateri which means naked dart.
 It is so named because it leaps from branch to branch and tree to tree and unlike other leaping possums, such as the sugar glider, it doesn't have a flying membrane to enable it to glide, hence naked — no flying membrane.
 Its species name is in honour of John Leadbeater the first taxidermist at the National Museum of Victoria.

 Leadbeater's Possum – Lifestyle How Leadbeater's Possums Live